bill-c-martin/dot-file-manager/README.md

 ./dot-files/setup.sh
 ```

-The setup script ask if it can point your `~` dot files to the versions in this repo:
+The setup script asks if it can point your `~` dot files to the versions in this repo (or any other files you add to this repo starting with a `.`):

 - `.gitconfig`
 - `.vimrc`
 - `.bashrc`

-And will offer to append an include in `~/.bashrc` for this repo's aliases.
+The setup script also will offer to append an include in `~/.bashrc` for this repo's aliases and `.bashrc` customizations.

-Then, refresh bash:
+From there, refresh bash:

 ```bash
 . ~/.bashrc
 ```

-Install `bat`:
+Install `bat` for pretty-printing:

 ```bash
 sudo apt install bat